zayedmalickk/todo-list/README.md

 A simple to-do list application made using JavaScript.

 ## Why
-Building this project to learn Javascript and also a bit of Tailwind.
+Building this project to learn Javascript.
 It will help me solidify my skills.

 ## Features
 - *add* tasks
 - *remove* tasks
-- idk.
+- *marking* tasks *as done*

 ## Technology
 - **JavaScript**
 - `localeStorage()` for data storage
-- **Tailwind** for styling

 ## Licence
 **MIT**